luluzhou1/alinush.github.io/_includes/refs.md

 [^BFKL93]: **Cryptographic Primitives Based on Hard Learning Problems**, by Blum, Avrim and Furst, Merrick and Kearns, Michael and Lipton, Richard J., *in Advances in Cryptology --- CRYPTO' 93*, 1994

+[^BFKT24e]: **The Brave New World of Global Generic Groups and UC-Secure Zero-Overhead SNARKs**, by Jan Bobolz and Pooya Farshim and Markulf Kohlweiss and Akira Takahashi, *in Cryptology ePrint Archive, Paper 2024/818*, 2024, [[URL]](https://eprint.iacr.org/2024/818)

 [^BFL20]: **A Classification of Computational Assumptions in the Algebraic Group Model**, by Balthazar Bauer and Georg Fuchsbauer and Julian Loss, *in Cryptology ePrint Archive, Report 2020/859*, 2020, [[URL]](https://ia.cr/2020/859)

 [^BFLS91]: **Checking Computations in Polylogarithmic Time**, by Babai, László and Fortnow, Lance and Levin, Leonid A. and Szegedy, Mario, *in Proceedings of the Twenty-third Annual ACM Symposium on Theory of Computing*, 1991, [[URL]](http://doi.acm.org/10.1145/103418.103428)